4-Week TEFL Course in Manuel Antonio, Costa Rica

 A bus ride to the training centre costs around $0.60.
 Taxis are more expensive.
 We recommend budgeting about $5 per day for transport.

-Whichever accommodation option you choose, you’ll receive detailed instructions on how to get from your accommodation to the training centre on the first day!
+Whichever accommodation option you choose, you’ll receive detailed instructions on how to get from your accommodation to the training centre!

 After the course